gdharris1000/CV/README.md

 Once the NHS contract ended, I headed back to Tokyo and ended up staying for a few years enrolled in a Japanese language course.
 While in Japan I had a few part time jobs; first as an assistant at an othodontic clinic (I helped create an English version of their website during quiet periods) and then doing web development and translation work at a company that supplies dental products.

+My next role, after returning to the UK was as a Web Producer at digital publication company, Page Lizard.

+Family commitments resulted in me returning to Japan, followed by Vietnam until the beginning of this year.
+During this time I studied mobile app development using Dart and Flutter.
+I found this extremely enjoyable and it convinced me that upon my return the UK, a career change to focus more on development work would be a good idea.

 ## Skills